This article was first posted in February 2020 and is updated at intervals with additional or corrected information.

-In our connected times, an aspiring student of languages can find tons of different tools online and elsewhere that each promises to get one to speaking a foreign language in no time at all.
+In our connected times, an aspiring student of languages can find tons of different tools online and elsewhere that each promise to get one to speak a foreign language in no time at all.
 I study languages as a hobby, and while I cannot call myself a true super-polyglot, I possess skills from basic tourist comprehension to fluency in more than a handful of tongues.
-Over the past year or so, I have given a large number of online tools a spin here or there.
+I have given a large number of online tools a spin here or there.
 This post is a high-level summary of my personal reflections on their efficacy and usability.

 None of these tools deliver on their promise on their own.

 The level of “basic tourist comprehension” can be attained in a matter of weeks if you bang upon a single app.
 It encompasses having a stuttering command of greetings and common courtesy phrases, being able to recognize directions and read restaurant menus, and knowing how to ask for help.
 The end result will be hardly much better than using Google Translator on your phone (and by the way, for all its perceived faults, Google Translator has to be an essential app whenever you travel to a foreign country).
 But if your goal is to become somewhat proficient in a language – let’s define that as at least B1 level proficiency – you will need to focus on your studies for a non-trivial period of time and likely use a combination of tools.

 Various tools implicitly or explicitly emphasize some of these competencies over others.
 In my opinion, reading proficiency is the easiest to obtain – any tool that shows you the words on a screen will train you to read the language, regardless of whether there are defined reading exercises.
 Writing is one competency that you can deprioritize in your learning approach unless your goal is actually to correspond with people via letters; you will probably somewhat unintentionally practice writing anyway if you have a habit of making notes as you study.